FX4BIZ/FX4BIZ-REST/README.md

 As a part of the authentication process is based on time, your systems should be synchronised through [Network Time Protocol](http://en.wikipedia.org/wiki/Network_Time_Protocol) to ensure the capability of reaching our services.
 Our API engine has a tolerance of 2 seconds gap to ensure that all systems are capable to reach the API, whever the [Time Server](http://en.wikipedia.org/wiki/Time_server) you uses.
 Using our API with non-synchronized system will result in various errors in response to your query.

+## Testing and troubleshooting ##

+For testing requests and have a clear representattion of what's returned by our API, you may want to use our [API testing script](./conventions/testing.md).
+Easy to use, it will help you integrate the API more efficiently.
+Also, if you have some issues, please check our [Troubleshooting section](./conventions/troubleshooting.md) to see if your issue is referenced.
+If it's not, please contact our IT team.

 ## Available API Routes ##

 Our API is divided into sections based on different concepts in our system.
 Each section is made up of a series of calls.